 - Rice Wine Vinegar.

 - Sriracha Sauce.
 Use sriracha sauce to taste, or you can use your favorite hot sauce.

 - Ramen Noodles.
 4 ounces ramen noodles is perfect for 2 people.
-You can try this with other noodles, but ramen noodles are ideal.
+You can try this with other noodles, but ramen instant noodles are ideal.
 Or use thin round wheat noodles.